FAQs for Prospective Graduate Students

 Q. I have just noticed that I missed the deadline for application.
 Can I still apply?

 A. Of course, however, your chances are much better if you follow the official deadlines.
 Our objective is to admit the most talented group of students possible, and we may find a way to support you even if you apply late.
 Not every student accepts our admission offer and, spots may free up any time, so do not give up.
-Ask the Chair of the Graduate Admissions Committee to learn about the current state of matters.
+Ask the Chair of Admissions for the Physics or Atmospheric Physics graduate program to learn about the current state of matters.

 Q. Is it possible to have the application fee waived?

 A. A limited number of application-fee waivers are available for well-qualified students with demonstrated financial need, including lower-income international students.
-Please contact the Graduate Admissions Committee Chair if you would like to inquire about a fee waiver.
+Please contact the Chair of Admissions for the Physics or Atmospheric Physics graduate program if you would like to inquire about a fee waiver.

 Q. Do I need to provide official transcripts and test scores with my application?
 If my degree is from an international institution, do the transcript and certification of graduation need to be in English?

 A. Unofficial transcripts and test scores can be used for the initial application.
-If your unofficial transcripts are not in English, it is up to the Graduate Admissions Committee to determine whether they can understand the information provided.
+If your unofficial transcripts are not in English, it is up to the Chair of Admissions for the Physics or Atmospheric Physics graduate program to determine whether they can understand the information provided.
 If we decide to make you an offer of admission, official transcripts and test scores will need to be submitted before the offer can be finalized.
 Proof of graduation will be required before you can begin your Ph.D. studies at UMBC.
 If your official transcript or certification of graduation are not in English, it is recommended that you provide an official translation.
 If a translation is not provided, it is up to the Graduate School to determine whether they can understand the information provided.

 Q. Is there a minimum required score on the TOEFL or IETLS test for admission of international students?